Thomas F. Farrell II Building

 Garage: 630,000 GSF

-The first of two towers for the site, 600 Canal Place features office space, a fitness center, conference floors, a dining hall, and a 100,000 square-foot green roof with walkable paths.
+Located in downtown Richmond, the Thomas F. Farrell II Building features office space, a fitness center, conference floors, a dining hall, and a 100,000 square-foot green roof with walkable paths.
 The elegant exterior was modeled after a sail and has a “crown” at the top that was specifically designed to conceal the mechanical equipment on the roof.
-The second tower, 700 Canal Place, is scheduled for completion in 2022.

 - LEED Gold certified.